 There are a few dates we strongly encourage you to consider before returning to campus:

-- November 6 - Last day to choose pass/no credit grading option; last day to sign student promissory notes.
+- TBA - Last day to choose pass/no credit grading option; last day to sign student promissory notes.

 Things to Do and Important Considerations